 Isolated or disengaged plant should:

-Following maintenance all guarding must be replaced prior to start-up of plant.
+Following maintenance, all guarding must be replaced prior to the start-up of plant.

 Damaged plant should be withdrawn from service until any risks to health and safety have been controlled.

 Managing the Risks of Plantin the Workplace Code of Practice

 A PCBU includes an employer, corporation, association, partnership, sole trader and certain volunteer organisations.
 For example, a volunteer organisation that employs a person to carry out work is a PCBU.
 But a volunteer organisation that operates with volunteers and does not employ anyone is not a PCBU.